-At the “[Tiny] Spaces: From Square Metres to Shared Metres” special event in February 2020, ZOW will inspire new ideas among visitors from the worlds of industry, skilled trades, design and interiors and give rise to new product and service development concepts.
+At the “[Tiny] Spaces: From Square Meters to Shared Meters” special event in February 2020, ZOW will inspire new ideas among visitors from the worlds of industry, skilled trades, design and interiors and give rise to new product and service development concepts.
 The whole event will revolve around the question of how to solve the global megatrend for increasingly scarce living space and the trend towards shared spaces with multifunctional uses.

 Across a spacious exhibition area, the special event will create three living concepts and take a solution-driven and pragmatic approach to bring them to life.
 The focus will be on ZOW’s exhibitors, who will present their skilfully staged ideas for products and solutions to visitors from Germany and neighbouring European countries.

 The special event aims to draw the visitors’ attention to the products and solutions offered by the exhibitors, so that only these will be physically on show and therefore available to be experienced.
 Everything else will be deliberately omitted and merely sketched in – quite literally.

 Scene 1: Lennart | 30 years | commuter

 Lennart has a new job in town and commutes every week between a small town and a big city.
 He is grateful to be able to rent this fully furnished apartment, as his partner still lives in the small town and he will certainly not change his mobile lifestyle in the long term.

 Lennart uses his bike or the carsharing offers in the city.
 Ecology and sustainability are important to him.
 He doesn’t need any comfort and he doesn’t want to bind himself to a city in the long term through his own furniture or property.